maliqtaylor/array-lesson/README.md

         This is because arrays are 0 indexed.
 While this may sound complicated all it means is that the first element of an array is the 0 index, the second element is the 1st index and so on.
 For that reason setting i to 0 starts our loop at the first item in the grocery list.
 Also keep in mind because arrays are 0 indexed even though there are 10 items in our grocery list there are only 9 indexes in our groceries array.
   </details>

 * What are the two ways to create arrays in JavaScript?
+How would our code change if we used the alternate method?
   <details>
     <summary>  Answer  </summary>
       <br>